Chile's right suffers in local election, presidency eyed

 “I think both of them (Golborne and Allamand) would be good challengers, strong challengers,” said Risa Grais-Targow, associate at Eurasia Group in Washington, D.C.
 “I think Bachelet would probably beat either one, at this point ...(but) if Golborne plays it right, maybe he would be able to do it.”

 Bachelet, a pediatrician-turned-politician, now heads the United Nations women’s division.
-Several analysts say she will probably return to Chile after February 27, when the country commemorates the third anniversary of a devastating earthquake.
+Several analysts say she will probably return to Chile after Feb.
+27, when the country commemorates the third an n iversary of a devastating earthquake.

 Bachelet’s legacy was tainted by a failure to effectively evacuate Chile’s coastline following the 8.8 magnitude quake, leaving hundreds at the mercy of the ensuing tsunami.